Artistic gymnastics: Controversies and abuse

 Eating disorders are also common, especially in women's gymnastics, in which gymnasts are motivated and sometimes pushed by coaches to maintain a below-normal body weight.
 The problem gained public attention in the 1990s after the death of Christy Henrich, a U.S. national team member who suffered from anorexia and bulimia.

-Abusive coaching and training practices in gymnastics gained widespread attention after the publication of Joan Ryan's book Little Girls in Pretty Boxes in 1995.
-USA Gymnastics began investigating several coaches in their program for abuses of all kind.
+Abusive coaching and training practices in gymnastics gained widespread attention after Joan Ryan's book Little Girls in Pretty Boxes was published in 1995.
+USA Gymnastics began investigating several coaches in their program for abuse.
 In the late 2010s, many individual gymnasts—including former elite competitors from Australia, Britain, and the United States—began to speak out about the abuse they had experienced.
 This followed several years of allegations of sexual abuse by gymnastics coaches and other authority figures, including the former U.S. team doctor Larry Nassar.
 In April 2020, Maggie Haney, former coach of Olympian Laurie Hernandez, was suspended for eight years following her allegations of verbal and emotional abuse toward her gymnasts.

-During the 1996 Olympics, Kerri Strug had injured her foot after her first vault.
-However, her vault was what was standing in between Team USA and a gold medal.
-Strug performed her second vault, landing on one foot and was carried off by her coach crying in pain.
+During the 1996 Olympics, Kerri Strug injured her foot after her first vault.
+However, her vault was standing between Team USA and a gold medal.
+Strug performed her second vault, landing on one foot, and was carried off by her coach, crying in pain.
 Strug's teammate, Dominique Moceanu also opened up about the abuse she experienced.
 She said that she competed in the Olympics with a tibial stress fracture.
-Additionally, she fell on her head during her beam routine, and talked about how none of these injuries were treated properly.
+Additionally, she fell on her head during her beam routine and discussed how none of these injuries were properly treated.
 After being the coordinators for Team USA for nearly three decades in 2016, Bela and Marta Karolyi retired.
 After allegations that gymnasts were experiencing sexual abuse while training at the Karolyi ranch, it was officially closed in 2018.

 Upon investigations of those working closely with Larry Nassar, John Geddert, head coach of the 2012 Women's Olympic Team, was suspended by USA Gymnastics for sexual assault, physical abuse, and human trafficking, and committed suicide shortly after being charged in February 2021.
-The Federal Bureau of Investigation had heard allegations from gymnasts regarding their sexual abuse as early as 2015, but did not address them until years later when Nassar was sentenced to prison in 2017.
+The Federal Bureau of Investigation had heard allegations from gymnasts regarding their sexual abuse as early as 2015 but did not address them until years later when Nassar was sentenced to prison in 2017.
 At the time of Nassar's court hearing, more than 160 women had spoken up about the abuse they endured.
 In a Senate hearing from September 2021, the victims and their representatives claimed that Nassar had abused 120 more women from the time the FBI knew about his allegations until the time they took action against him.